pytorch/tutorials/recipes_source/script_optimized.rst

 * `Conv packed params hoisting` which moves convolution packed params to the root module, so that the convolution structs can be deleted.
 This decreases model size without impacting numerics.

-For Vulkan backend, by default, `optimize_for_mobile` will perform the following type of optimization:
+For the Vulkan backend,`optimize_for_mobile` performs the following type of optimization:

 * `Automatic GPU transfer` which rewrites the graph such that inputs are transferred to Vulkan backend, and outputs are transferred to CPU backend.